codebridge-za/medicine-price-registry/README.md

 Get the last updated date https://mpr.code4sa.org/api/v2/last-updated

 ## Contributor instructions:

 ### 🌱 1.
 Set up local environment
 1. Clone the repository by running `git clone git@github.com:codebridge-za/medicine-price-registry.git`.
 2. Make sure you have the latest release of [NodeJS](https://nodejs.org/en/) installed.
-3. Make sure you have the latest release of [npm](https://www.npmjs.com/get-npm) installed.
-4. Run `npm install` in the root folder of the repository to install all dependancies.
+3. Run `npm install` in the root folder of the repository to install all dependancies.

-#### Standard React Environment (Gatsby)

-This project is using Gatsby.js.
-You can run the following scripts in root folder:

-- `npm start`: This will open the project on your [localhost:8000](http://localhost:8000/)
-- `npm build`: Builds the production JavaScript file that needs to be added to the existing Medicine Price Registry stack.

-### 👓 2.
-Read our style convention
+### ❤️ 2.
+Contribute
 1. Please review the [branches](https://github.com/agis/git-style-guide) and [commits](https://github.com/agis/git-style-guide) sections in the following [documentation](https://github.com/agis/git-style-guide).

-### ❤️ 3.
-Contribute
-1. Create a new branch before adding a new feature (skip this step if you are contributing on a specific branch)
+2. Create a new branch before adding a new feature (skip this step if you are contributing on a specific branch)
+3. This project is using Gatsby.js.
+You can run `npm start` in the root folder
+4. This will open a local version of the project at [localhost:8000](http://localhost:8000/)

 ### 🚀 3.
 Make a pull request
 1. If you are making a public pull request (i.e. you do not have write access) use the [forking Git workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow).